SAP/macOS-icon-generator/README.md

 # Security 👮
 Found a security-related issue or vulnerability and want to notify us?
 Please contact us at 📧 [icons-security@sap.com](mailto:icons-security@sap.com?subject=[GitHub]%20Source%20Han%20Sans)
-**The easiest way to create customized app icons for your company's internal app store.**

 # Support 🤓